danog/MadelineProtoDocs/docs/API_docs/methods/invokeAfterMsg.md

-Invokes a query after successfull completion of one of the previous queries.
+Invokes a query after successful completion of one of the previous queries.

 ### Parameters: